jmjjg/cakephp-postgres/README.md

 The following code should be added to your table classes, inside the initialize() method.

-The two behaviors are independant and can be loaded in any order.

 Note that NULL and boolean TRUE and are equivalent as configuration values.

     public function initialize(array $config)